 Whole pomegranates can be stored unopened at room temperature for about one week, or they can be stored in the refrigerator wrapped in plastic for up to two months.
-Fresh pomegranate seeds can be refrigerated for up to three days.
+Fresh pomegranate seeds, meanwhile, can be refrigerated for up to three days.

 Pomegranate seeds make a perfect addition to your next smoothie, pudding, salsa, salad or main course.
-I love how they taste with beets and goat cheese in this Beet and Pomegranate Salad Recipe.
+They also work well paired with beets and goat cheese in this Beet and Pomegranate Salad Recipe.

 Need a healthy dessert idea?
-Try No. 13 on our list of “21 Chia Seed Recipes You’re Going to Crave”: Chia Spiced Chia Seed Pudding with Pomegranate Seeds.
+Try out No. 13 on the list of “Chia Seed Recipes You’re Going to Crave”: Chia Spiced Chia Seed Pudding with Pomegranate Seeds.

 Want to turn the seeds into juice?
-Simply put the seeds into a blender and then strain the resulting juice with a cheesecloth.
+Simply put the seeds into a blender, and then strain the resulting juice with a cheesecloth.

 There is no standard recommended dose for pomegranate.
-Eating pomegranate seeds and drinking pomegranate juice as part of a healthy diet are both considered safe.
-If you show signs of a food allergy when eating pomegranate seeds, immediately stop consumption of the seeds and consult a doctor.
+Eating the seeds and drinking the juice as part of a healthy diet are both considered safe, and there are minimal side effects from eating the fruit for most healthy adults.